 The Drawa landowners are in the process of having the area protected by a conservation lease, on land owned by 9 Fijian clans.
-This project will generate 22,764 carbon offsets annually, certified to the Plan Vivo carbon standard.
+This project generates 18,800 carbon offsets annually, certified to the Plan Vivo carbon standard.
 Scroll down to the section entitled "Follow The Money" for more pricing information.

 This project is owned by the indigenous Fjiian landowners at Drawa, Vanua Levu, Fiji.
 The landowner population of 429 people spread over three villages is represented by the Drawa Block Forest Community Cooperative - the legal entity that owns the forests in question.

 These landowners have given up rights to logging timber in exchange for the opportunity to sell rainforest carbon offsets as a way of generating revenue for local economic development.
 This project also provides governance and management support and capacity building for community enterprise at Drawa.
 This is to help the Drawa landowners manage the rainforest conservation project and develop spin-off community businesses - the first of which is a community business producing and selling rainforest honey.

 The Drawa landowners have protected the 4,120 ha area through a conservation lease.
 This project project produces 18,800 carbon credits annually.